trishanku-org/heaven/README.md

 The `gitcd` container already fetches and merge the changes continually from the `main` data and metadata branches into the `controller` data and metadata branches and push to the upstream Git repository.
 This completes the circle of coordination.
 The `gitcd` and `gitcd-pr` controllers use their own clones of the upstream Git repository to avoid the synchronisation burden between them which would be required if they shared the same Git repository.

+##### Note

+The additional container `gitcd-pr` used to automate the merging of changes from the controller into the upstream repository has now been replaced with the [`AutomatedMerge`](api/v1alpha1/automatedmerge_types.go) resource which generates a separate `Deployment` for this purpose.
+This redesign was to help co-ordinate changes flowing into any upstream branch which might become a bottleneck.
+It also provides maximal flexibility in designing the change-flow between the controllers (from a central upstream branch to completely decentralised branches pulling changes from each other).

 #### Headless Kubernetes Cluster